Stuart Dallas: Brentford

 On 12 April 2012, it was announced that Dallas had signed a pre-contract with League One side Brentford who were managed by Uwe Rosler and he joined the club that summer.
 He made his debut for the Bees (the first professional appearance of his career) in a 1–0 Football League Trophy win over Crawley Town on 9 October, coming off the bench after 75 minutes to replace Scott Barron.
 He made his league debut 4 days later as a substitute in a 1–1 draw away to Scunthorpe United.
 His first start came in a 4–2 FA Cup replay win at home to Bradford City on 18 December.
 He made 11 appearances over the course of the 2012–13 season and scored no goals.

 After making 3 cup appearances for Brentford in the 2013–14 season, Dallas signed for League Two side Northampton Town on a month's loan on 5 October 2013 and went straight into the squad for the Cobblers' match that day against AFC Wimbledon.
 After replacing Chris Hackett in the 57th minute, he scored Northampton's second goal in a 2–0 victory.
-He bagged his second Northampton goal in his third match for the club, following up fellow Brentford loanee Luke Norris' opener in a 3–2 defeat to Rochdale on 22 October.
+He bagged his second Northampton goal in his third match for the club, following up fellow Brentford loanee Luke Norris's opener in a 3–2 defeat to Rochdale on 22 October.
 On 5 November, Dallas' loan was extended until 1 January 2014.
 He scored the only goal of the game against Accrington Stanley on 30 November.
 An injury suffered to Brentford's on-loan Cardiff City winger Kadeem Harris meant that Dallas was recalled early from his loan on 23 December.
 He made 12 appearances for Northampton and scored three goals.
 Of his time at Northampton, Dallas said "on a personal note my loan spell was OK.
 I was playing every week.
 It was a good experience but results did not go our way and it was hard, when you are at the bottom everything seems to go against you".
 He also remarked that the training was less intense than he was used to at Brentford.
 Dallas signed a new two-year contract at Brentford on 13 November, which would have kept him at Griffin Park until the end of the 2015–16 season.
 Dallas found his minutes on the pitch limited during the early months of 2014, but he broke into the starting lineup in April, starting in six of the Bees' final seven games of the season.
 Dallas scored his first Brentford goal with what turned out to be a consolation in a 4–1 defeat to Colchester United on 26 April.
 He made it two in two games when he scored the opener in a 2–0 win over Stevenage on the final day.
 Dallas made 21 appearances and scored two goals in a season in which Brentford secured automatic promotion to the Championship.